Companies that use Omnissa Horizon

 The pain points center on operational complexity and scale.
 Companies describe needing to support environments with phrases like "340,000 virtual desktop instances" and "high-availability endpoints in critical operational environments."
 Multiple postings emphasize "maximum reliability and stability within highly restrictive maintenance windows" and the need to "ensure optimal performance, security, and user experience."
 Organizations are clearly seeking practitioners who can deliver "autonomous workspaces, self configuring, self-healing, and self-securing" while managing migrations from legacy VMware environments to next-generation platforms.

-👥 What types of companies is most likely to use Omnissa Horizon?
+👥 What types of companies use Omnissa Horizon?

 Company Characteristics